jcaillon/valet/docs/static/lib-valet.md

 - `${output}` _as string_:

-  (optional) the file in which to save the output of curl, created as a temporary file if not specified (default to a temporary file)
+  (optional) the file in which to save the output of curl.
+  Set to an empty string to create a temporary file instead.

+  (defaults to "")

 - `${failOnError}` _as bool_:

-  (optional) true/false to indicate if the function should fail in case the execution fails (default to false)
+  (optional) true/false to indicate if the function should fail in case the execution fails

+  (defaults to false)

 - `${acceptableCodes}` _as string_:

-  (optional) list of http status codes that are acceptable, comma separated (defaults to 200,201,202,204,301,304,308 if left empty)
+  (optional) list of http status codes that are acceptable, comma separated

+  (defaults to 200,201,202,204,301,304,308)

 Returns: